cnadler86/micropython-camera-API/README.md

 #### For unsupported camera models

-If the board is not supported yet, add the following lines to your board config-file "mpconfigboard.h" with the respective pins and camera parameters.
+If your board is not yet supported, add the following lines to your board config-file "mpconfigboard.h" with the respective pins and camera parameters.
 Otherwise, you will need to pass all parameters during construction.
 Don't forget the empty line at the bottom.
 Example for Xiao sense: